 Industry Excellence Awards

 Each year, NATA presents awards to the exceptional individuals and organizations that have helped to improve the general aviation community.
-Award winners are recognized annually during an Awards Presentation Luncheon held in conjunction with the Air Charter Summit and Aviation Business Conference
+Award winners are typically recognized annually during an Awards Presentation Luncheon held in conjunction with the Aviation Business Conference.
+The presentations for the 2019-2020 and 2020-2021 award years will be announced.

 is named in honor and memory of the association’s Co-Founder and first President and is given for extraordinary achievement and extended meritorious service to the general aviation industry.